scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 > **NOTE**
 > SONiC does not support the removal of ACLs through CLI.
 The below json will remove all ACL rules

+- Take the below json and add it to file called acl-wipe.json.
+The below json will remove **ALL** ACL rules
 ```
 {
     "acl": {